-Should you worry even if your injury happened a long time ago?
+Should you worry even if your injury happened long ago?

 By Dr. Todd B. Lang